Functions of the Utilizing Bones and Parts of the Human Body

 The cavity of the marrow diaphysis and the cavity in the spongy bone are lined by endosteum which also has osteogenic properties.
 The compact substance in the flat bones of the skull is formed on the outer and inner surfaces which are often called the outer and inner tables.
 The periosteum on the outer surface of the skull is called the pericranium and the inner surface is called the dura mater.
 The connective tissue sheaths of flat bones have an osteogenic potential not different between the periosteum and the endosteum of long bones.

-See also difference between extrinsic and intrinsic semiconductor
+See also difference between taekwondo and karate

 2. Microscopic Structure